Financial Advice For Expecting Mothers In Hong Kong

 Analyse your financial capabilities.

-The difference in expenses for public and private health care in Hong Kong is too great to ignore.
-However, the convenience and comfort is also great.
+The difference in expenses for public and private healthcare in Hong Kong is too great to ignore.
+However, the convenience and comfort are also great.
 Weigh what is more important.
 Is it your convenience or your finances?
-If your finances can afford to get private health care for your pregnancy needs, then spend the money and make sure you and your baby will not be inconvenienced by the long waiting time in public clinics.
+If your finances can afford to get private healthcare for your pregnancy needs, then spend the money and make sure you and your baby will not be inconvenienced by the long waiting time in public clinics.